 Further guidance on granting standing authority in CDS can be found on GOV.UK.
-Please review the TSS Terms and Conditions for more information about using the TSS EORI.
+Refer to the TSS Terms and Conditions for more information about using the TSS EORI.

 Reverting to using the 'Card Payment Through TSS (TSS DDA)' MoP